davidrusu/hashseq/README.md

    \_____/
 ```

-We linearize these Hash Graphs by performing a _biased_ topological sort.
+We linearize these Hash Graphs by performing a biased topological sort.

-The bias is introduced to decide the canonical ordering when there are multiple linearizations that satisfy the left/right constraints.
+The bias is used to decide a canonical ordering in cases where multiple linearizations satisfy the left/right constraints.

 E.g.
 ```
-       b - c
+            s - a - m
            /         \
-.. - a       f - ..
+h - i - ' '           ! - !
            \         /
-       d - e
+            d - a - n

 ```

-both `abcdef`, `adedef`, `abdcef`, `adbec`, ... are valid orderings.
+The above hash-graph can serialize to `hi samdan!!` or `hi dansam` or even any interleaving of sam/dan: `hi sdaamn`, `hi sdanam`, ... .
 We need a canonical ordering that preserves some semantic information, (i.e. no interleaving of concurrent runs)

-The choice we make is: when we notice a fork, we choose the branch whose starting element has the smaller hash, then to avoid interleaving of concurrent runs, our topological sort runs depth first rather than the traditional breadth first.
+The choice we make is: in a fork, we choose the branch whose starting element has the smaller hash, then to avoid interleaving of concurrent runs, our topological sort runs depth first rather than the traditional breadth first.

-So in the above example, the resulting sequence (assuming hash(b) < hash(d)) is: `abcdef`.
+So in the above example, assuming `hash(s)` < `hash(d)`, we'd get is: `hi samdan!!`.

 ## Optimizations: